Community Grants

 Grants for community groups

-We received 11 applications, which totalled more than double the available grant budget.
-Grants of between £2000 and £6000 were made available to six of the groups who are now working to develop their projects.
-There are details in the boxes below and there will be pictures and reports of progress as the projects develop.
+Applications closed in September 2023 and we received 11 applications, which totalled more than double the available grant budget.
+Grants of between £2000 and £6000 were made available to six of the groups and there are details in the boxes below and, elsewhere on this website reports of progress as their projects develop.

 For further information please contact